GetRayo/rayo.js/README.md

 As a convenience, `Rayo` binds a smart `send()` function to the ServerResponse (`res`) each handler receives, therefore you may `res.send()` responses.

 `res.send()` will try to guess the content type and send the appropriate headers, status code and body, it will also end the response.
+See [examples/send.js](https://github.com/GetRayo/rayo.js/tree/master/examples/send.js)

 > **Note:** `res.send()` will incur a performance hit due to the headers being written with every response, regardless of them being intended or not.